-(i) The NIST Handbook 130 (2015), Method of Sale Regulation; or

-(ii) Chapter 16-662 WAC.
+(i) The NIST Handbook 130 (2015), Method of Sale Regulation; or (ii) Chapter 16-662 WAC.

-(150) "Unspecified source of electricity" or "unspecified source" means a source of electricity that is not a specified source at the time of entry into the transaction to procure the electricity.
+(((150))) (162) "Unspecified source of electricity" or "unspecified source" means a source of electricity that is not a specified source at the time of entry into the transaction to procure the electricity.
 The generation of such electricity will be assigned an emissions factor of 0.437 metric tons per megawatt-hour of electricity as measured by the utility at the first point of receipt in Washington, unless ecology assigns another number as directed by RCW 19.405.070(2).
-This includes the GHG emission factor 0.428 metric tons per megawatt-hour for

-Commented [A6]: 8/29: This was originally added in error, as racing vehicles are not an exempt use under our existing rule language. electricity generation, and the two percent GHG emissions due to transmission losses between the point of generation and the first point of receipt in Washington.
+This includes the GHG emission factor 0.428 metric tons per megawatt-hour for electricity generation, and the two percent GHG emissions due to transmission losses between the point of generation and the first point of receipt in Washington.

-(151) "Used cooking oil" or "UCO" means fats and oils originating from commercial or industrial food processing operations, including restaurants that have been used for cooking or frying.
+(((151))) (163) "Used cooking oil" or "UCO" means fats and oils originating from commercial or industrial food processing operations, including restaurants that have been used for cooking or frying.
 Feedstock characterized as UCO must contain only fats, oils, or greases that were previously used for cooking or frying operations.
 UCO must be characterized as "processed UCO" if it is known that processing has occurred prior to receipt by the fuel production facility or if evidence is not provided to the verifier or ecology to confirm that it is "unprocessed UCO."

-(152) "Utility renewable electricity product" means a product where a utility customer has elected to purchase renewable electricity through a product that retires renewable energy certificates (RECs) or represents a bundled purchase of renewable electricity and its RECs.
+(((152))) (164) "Utility renewable electricity product" means a product where a utility customer has elected to purchase renewable electricity through a product that retires renewable energy certificates (RECs) or represents a bundled purchase of renewable electricity and its RECs.

-(153) "Validation" means verification of a fuel pathway application.
+(((153))) (165) "Validation" means verification of a fuel pathway application.

-(154) "Verification" means a systematic, independent, and documented process for evaluation of reported data against the requirements specified in this chapter.
+(((154))) (166) "Verification" means a systematic, independent, and documented process for evaluation of reported data against the requirements specified in this chapter.

-(155) "Washington fuels reporting system" or "WFRS" means the interactive, secured, web-based, electronic data tracking, reporting, and compliance system that ecology develops, manages, and operates to support the clean fuels program.
+(((155))) (167) "Washington fuels reporting system" or "WFRS" means the interactive, secured, web-based, electronic data tracking, reporting, and compliance system that ecology develops, manages, and operates to support the clean fuels program.

-(156) "WFRS reporting deadlines" means the quarterly and annual reporting dates in WAC 173-424-410 and 173-424-430.
+(((156))) (168) "WFRS reporting deadlines" means the quarterly and annual reporting dates in WAC 173-424-410 and 173-424-430.

-(157) "WA-GREET" means the greenhouse gases, regulated emissions, and energy in transportation (GREET) model developed by Argonne National Laboratory that ecology modifies and maintains for use in the Washington clean fuels program.
-The model contains emission factors for calculating greenhouse gas emissions from site-specific inputs to fuel pathways and standard values for parts of the life cycle not included in the applicant-specific data submission.
-The most current version WA-GREET 3.0 is adapted from California's CA-GREET 3.0 (August 13, 2018).
+((((157))) (169) "WA-GREET" means the greenhouse gases, regulated emissions, and energy in transportation (GREET) model developed by Argonne National Laboratory that ecology modifies and maintains for use in the Washington clean fuels program.
+The model contains emission factors for calculating greenhouse gas emissions from site-specific inputs to fuel pathways and standard values for parts of the life cycle not included in applicant-specific data submission.
+The most current version, WA-GREET 3.0, is adapted from California's CA-GREET 3.0 (August 13, 2018).
 The model includes contributions from the oil production greenhouse gas estimator (OPGEE2.0) model (for emissions from crude extraction) and global trade analysis project (GTAP-BIO) together with the agro-ecological zone emissions factor (AEZ-EF) model for land use change (LUC).
 Ecology will make available a copy of WA-GREET 3.0 on its website (www.ecology.wa.gov).
 As used in this rule, WA-GREET refers to both the full model and the fuel-specific simplified calculators that the program has adopted.

-(158) "Yard trucks" means an off-road mobile utility vehicle used to carry cargo containers with or without chassis; also known as utility tractor rig (UTR), yard tractor, yard goat, yard hostler, yard hustler, or prime mover.
+(((158))) (170) "Yard trucks" means an off-road mobile utility vehicle used to carry cargo containers with or without chassis; also known as utility tractor rig (UTR), yard tractor, yard goat, yard hostler, yard hustler, or prime mover.
 For the purpose of CFP crediting, an electric yard truck is considered a heavy-duty truck.

-(159) "Yellow grease" means a commodity produced from a mixture of:
+(((159))) (171) "Yellow grease" means a commodity produced from a mixture of: